How to Use the Gallery Walk to Engage Students and Improve Learning

 It combines physical movement, reflection, analysis, group discussion, and writing.
 And, it allows students to analyze and evaluate information shared by their peers.

-This strategy engages students in higher levels of Bloom's Taxonomy and it allows you to see where students are struggling so you can provide additional resources and support.
-It’s a powerful strategy that can work with many levels of students in a variety of courses.
+This strategy engages students in higher levels of engagement and critical thinking.
+(See my post about using Bloom's Taxonomy iand my FLIP model).
+This strategy also allows you to see where students are struggling so you can provide additional resources and support.

 It can be used at any time throughout the semester and can be adapted to work in a variety of learning environments.
 When you use the Gallery Walk in your class, you are also introducing students to the changing roles in the classroom.
 Their role becomes more active and collaborative.
-Your role becomes more actively passive as you provide support and offer additional information as needed.
+Your role becomes more of a coach or guide as you provide support and offer additional information as needed.